Bumshakalaka/krAIna/README.md

         2. `AZURE_OPENAI_ENDPOINT` + `AZURE_OPENAI_API_KEY` + `OPENAI_API_VERSION` - AzureAI API key if you'd like to use it
         3. `ANTHROPIC_API_KEY` - Anthropic API key if you'd like to use it
         4. `AWS_DEFAULT_REGION` + `AWS_ACCESS_KEY_ID` + `AWS_SECRET_ACCESS_KEY` - Amazon Bedrock keys if you'd like to use it
+        5. `GOOGLE_API_KEY` - Google Gemini API key if you'd like to use it
-        5. Tools providers API key
+        6. Tools providers API key
     4. Create a `config.yaml` (`cp config.yaml.template config.yaml`) and modify if needed.

 ---